 How much does an engineer earn?

-The salary of an engineer varies greatly depending on their role.
+Now you know about the different engineering jobs, you've probably got another question on your mind: how does the moolah shape up?
+The salary of an engineer varies depending on their role.
 On average, an engineer can expect to earn around £60,000.

 Do you have your sights set on one of the careers above?
 If so, which of the types of engineering jobs above appeals to you the most and why?
 We'd be keen to hear your thoughts in the comments.